 What is a Non-admitted Carrier?

 An non-admitted insurance carrier is a company that provides insurance policies to individuals or businesses.
-They assume the financial risk of their policyholders by providing coverage for a variety of risks, such as property damage, liability, or bodily injury.
+They assume the financial risk of its policyholders by providing coverage for a variety of risks, such as property damage, liability, or bodily injury.
 Non-admitted carriers are not required to be licensed by the state, but are allowed to do business in that state.
 Sometimes, non-admitted carriers are also referred to as E&S or unlicensed carriers.
 However, E&S carriers are financially stable companies that are regulated in other ways.

 Non-admitted carriers are not bound by most of the rate and form regulations imposed on standard market companies.
 This allows them the flexibility to change the coverage offered and the rate charged.
 Non-admitted companies can do this without time constraints and financial costs associated with the filing process.
 This is good for both the company and the policyholder.